trinitylake-io/trinitylake/docs/format/storage-path.md

 It is expected that a user would specify the root location at runtime.
 This ensures the whole lakehouse is portable for use cases like replication.

-## Relative File Location
+## File Path in Lakehouse Storage

-A file location in a TrinityLake format should always be the relative location against the root location of the Lakehouse.
+A **File Path** in a TrinityLake format should always be the relative location against the root location of the Lakehouse.

 For example, if the Lakehouse root location is at `s3://my-bucket/my-lakehouse`,